Gingivitis in Cats: Causes, Symptoms, and Treatment

 • Include added fiber or polyphosphates to bind calcium and slow tartar formation

-Dental treats and toys are designed to reduce plaque and tartar while being enjoyable for your cat.
-Look for products that are safe for cats, products you can easily find at our vet pharmacy.
+Dental treats and toys are also useful to reduce plaque and tartar buildup while being enjoyable for cats.

-“Protecting our cats’ smiles means giving them a better chance for good health and more adventures.”
+“Protecting our cats’ smiles means giving them a better chance for good health and more adventures.
+Let's reverse gingivitis today.”

 - Dr. Soheyl Simaei